0xTong/0xTong.github.io/_pages/about.md

 <span style="color: green; font-weight: bold; font-family: sans-serif;">Fun Facts:</span>

+🌱 I love meeting new people who are passionate about innovation and impact as much as I am.
+Whether you’re an academic, an industry partner, a fellow entrepreneur, or just someone with a cool idea, I’m always up for a conversation.
+I speak the language of both research and business, so I enjoy being a bridge between ideas and action.

 🌏 I lead an [autonomous lab](https://www.acap.org.au/post/solar-research-with-ai-and-machine-learning) for perovskite solar cells in Melbourne, equipped with advanced robotics and AI to optimize material synthesis and testing processes.
 We collaborate globally to push the boundaries of science and innovation.

-🌱 I’m passionate about sustainable R&D practices and scaling technology to solve global challenges.

 💡 I believe in transforming the traditional R&D paradigm, making innovation simpler, faster, and more accessible.
 [Read my interview with National Computational Infrastructure Australia](https://nci.org.au/research/research-highlights/ncis-hpc-ai-talent-program-recipient-makes-breakthrough-materials).